Tranvía: Intramuros tourist trolleys

+The Intramuros Administration uses tourist trolleys that is meant to resemble the Tranvía.
+In 2026, they introduced an electric vehicle version billed as the "e-Tranvia".

+Roxas Boulevard tram

 There had been plans to revive the tranvia.
 In 2019, a consortium led by Greenergy Holdings Inc. aimed to invest an amount close to $500 million in building a tram system along 10 km of the service road on Roxas Boulevard.
 This follows a route plied by the original tramway during the early 1900s.
 Under a joint venture agreement, the arrangement projects the tramway to serve as a passenger feeder to the Makati Intra-city Subway project.

 Presently, Meralco's former function as a railway operator echoes its legacy through its sister company MRail (formerly Miescorail), which has seen involvement in the maintenance, repair and rehabilitation works in LRT-1, MRT-3, and the Philippine National Railways.

 Manila LRT

 The contemporary LRT–1, constructed in 1980, has a right of way that closely follows the tranvia's right-of-way somewhere from Manila going south to Pasay.